Cole Irvin

-Cole RJ Irvin (born January 31, 1994) is an American professional baseball pitcher for the Doosan Bears of the KBO League.
-He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Oakland Athletics, Baltimore Orioles, and Minnesota Twins.
+Cole RJ Irvin (born January 31, 1994) is an American professional baseball pitcher in the Los Angeles Dodgers organization.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Oakland Athletics, Baltimore Orioles, and Minnesota Twins, and in the KBO League for the Doosan Bears.
 Irvin was drafted by the Phillies in the fifth round of the 2016 MLB draft, and made his MLB debut with them in 2019.
 He pitched for the Athletics from 2021 to 2022.

 Early life and amateur career

 Irvin is from Yorba Linda, California.
 He graduated from Servite High School in Anaheim, California.
 As a junior, he posted a 1.40 ERA.
 After graduating, he was drafted in the 29th round of the 2012 Major League Baseball draft by the Toronto Blue Jays, but he did not sign.
 That summer, Irvin played for the Cowlitz Black Bears of the West Coast League, pitching to 5-1 record with a 2.56 ERA.

 After not signing with Toronto, Irvin enrolled at the University of Oregon where he played college baseball for the Oregon Ducks.
 In 2013, as a freshman, he went 12–3 with a 2.48 ERA in 116 innings (second most in school history) while striking out sixty batters, and was named a freshman All-American by Louisville Slugger, Baseball America, Perfect Game, and the NCBWA, along with earning Pac-12 honorable mention.
 Prior to the 2014 season, Irvin underwent Tommy John surgery and was forced to miss the year.
 He returned to pitching in 2015, going 2–5 with a 4.10 ERA over 79 innings.
 In 2016, as a redshirt junior, he was named to the Pac-12 Conference First Team after compiling a 6–4 record with a 3.17 ERA while striking out 93 and walking only 16 over 105 innings.